arduino/docs-content/content/tutorials/generic/micropython-firmware/micropython-firmware.md

 To do this, you will need to flash a MicroPython firmware to your board that is specifically developed for each board.

 ### Goals
-At the end of this guide you will have flashed a new firmware to your Arduino board, letting you connect to it with the Arduino Lab for MicroPython
+At the end of this guide you will have flashed a new firmware to your Arduino board, letting you connect to it with the Arduino Lab for MicroPython.

 ### Requirements
 To follow along with this article and get up and running with MicroPython on your board you are gonna require the following material: